spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 # Antrea CNI

-Palette supports Antrea controller network interface (CNI) networking for Kubernetes clusters.
+Palette supports Antrea controller network interface (CNI) for Kubernetes clusters.
 Antrea  CNI enables each pod to have exclusive IP addresses from the subnet with direct accessibility.

 Antrea leverages Open vSwitch to implement pod networking and security features.
 Open vSwitch enables Antrea to implement Kubernetes network policies efficiently.